google/zetasql/docs/operators.md

   or equal to the size of the array, or the JSON expression doesn't represent a JSON array, a SQL `NULL` is returned.
 + `[field_name]`: A `STRING` expression that represents the name of a field in JSON.
-If the field name is not found, or the JSON expression is not a JSON object, a SQL `NULL` is returned.
+If the field name isn't found, or the JSON expression isn't a JSON object, a SQL `NULL` is returned.

 **Return type**